-When the Office of the Dean for Student Affairs receives a report regarding the concerning absence of a student, staff will gather the appropriate information to determine whether that student may be missing (i.e.-attendance in class/student organization meetings and the use of ESF ID cards, meal plans, campus or housing keys, etc.).
-If it is determined that there is the potential a student is missing, University Police will be notified immediately.
+If the Ranger School Director or any of the schools staff receives a report regarding the concerning absence of a student, staff will gather all information available to determine if there is another reason for the absence (i.e.-attendance in class/student organization meetings and the use of ESF ID cards, meal plans, campus or housing keys, etc.).
+If it is determined that there is the potential a student is missing, the NYSP or St. Lawrence County Sheriff's Dept. will be notified immediately.

-Once all local investigative options have been exhausted and the person remains missing, ESF University Police has a MOU with the St. Lawrence County Sherriff's Department, and will notify and turn the case over to the St. Lawrence County Sherriff's Department immediately.
 If a student is under 18 years of age, the campus is required to notify a custodial parent or guardian within 24 hours of the student being determined missing.
 In keeping with the close affiliation shared by Syracuse University and ESF, all students may register a Missing Person Contact through their MySlice account.
-The Missing Person Contact is confidential and may only be accessed by College officials in the event of a missing person's report being filed.
+This will include the name and phone number of an individual the student would like notified should the situation arise.
+This contact information will only be accessed by College officials in the event of a missing person's report is filed.